albertoquiroga-ctrl/exchange-programming/Final Project/docs/demo-script.md

 3. **Warning upgrade scenario**
    - Swap `mocks.warnings` in `config.toml` to `tests/data/warnings_red.json` and refresh.
-   - Point out the highlighted **Warnings** tile and the Telegram dry-run output.
+   - Point out the highlighted **Warnings** tile and the console alert transcript.
-  - When narrating the alert, show the locally stored Telegram dry-run screenshot (`docs/assets/telegram-dryrun.png`) and read the quick reference log at `docs/assets/alert-log.txt` so the audience can follow along.
+  - When narrating the alert, show the locally stored dashboard screenshot (`docs/assets/dashboard-tiles.png`) and read the quick reference log at `docs/assets/alert-log.txt` so the audience can follow along.

 4. **AQHI spike scenario**
    - Use `tests/data/aqhi_spike.json` as the AQHI mock payload.